 Pomeranian dogs were bred to be a toy breed, but their role has been reversed in recent years.
-They have become more of a companion rather than a pet that is solely used for show purposes.
-These days, they are mainly loved by families because they're small and can live in an apartment with them.
+They have become more of a companion than a pet solely for show purposes.
+These days, families mainly love them because they’re small and can live in an apartment with them.

 What Were Pomeranians Bred For?

-Pomeranians were famous as both watchdogs and family companions, but they originally hail from Europe, where their primary duty was pulling sleds through rough terrain or protecting property against intruders.
+Pomeranians were famous as watchdogs and family companions, but they originally hail from Europe, where their primary duty was pulling sleds through rough terrain or protecting property against intruders.

 Where are Pomeranians From?